 Background on this cannabis and chronic pain study

-The observational study is a multicentered national study conducted in Australia.
+The Medcare Study is a national observational study conducted in Australia.
 It’s for patients who are about to start therapy with the NanoCelle® cannabis-based formulation for the management of cancer related or non-cancer-related pain.
 During the 12 month study, Medlab will be investigating clinical and prescriptive changes of the medicine called NanaBis™.

 The study commenced in May 2019, and the expected completion date is to be in May 2024.
 The goal is to enrol 2000 adult patients who are at least 18 years of age with a diagnosis of cancer related or non-cancer-related pain.